Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 ## What are the benefits of PIV compliant PACS?

-* PIV compliant PACS allow federal employees and contractors to utilize the same PIV card for physical access into all federal facilities for which they are authorized.
+* PIV compliant PACS allow federal employees and contractors to utilize the same PIV Card for physical access into all federal facilities for which they are authorized.

 * Creates standardization and promotes interoperability within the federal government by integrating several disparate PACSs into an enterprise system